Tatwi/QBasic/README.md

 5. Extract QBASIC.EXE and QBASIC.HLP to C:\MYDOS\EXE.
 6. Edit your DOSBox config file (see below).
 7. Download this repository (as a zip file or using Git) and put it into your C:\MYDOS folder.
-8. Run DOSBox, cd into the directory of the program you're interested in and run it by typing: _qbasic /run filename_
+8. Run DOSBox, enter the directory of the program you're interested in and run it like so,

+cd qbasic
+cd games\game1
+qbasic /run game

+Note that you don't need to type in capitals when using DOSBox and that you don't need to use the .BAS file extension when running or opening a program with QBasic.

+**IMPORTANT:**
+QBasic is a DOS program and thus expects files to use the DOS/Windows line ending (hidden) characters CRLF.
+My host Linux system uses the LF character instead.
+I have attempted to prevent files from losing their CRLF line ending, but it's possible I have missed some.
+Usually LF line endings cause a EOF and invalid syntax related errors, particularly when reading text-based data files.
+It's easily fixed by saving the file again in either QBasic or EDIT.COM.

 ## DOSBox Config